gphanikumar/MM2090/lessons/latex-1.md

       sudo apt-get install texlive texlive-basic texlive-latex-recommended texlive-latex-extra

+You will also need few packages for scientific document preparation.
+Have these also installed and kept handy.

+      sudo apt-get install texlive-publishers texlive-science texlive-pstricks texlive-pictures

 If you have enough space, you can install ALL the texlive packages.

       sudo apt-get install texlive-full